 Just like the ocean, as long as your watch is truly water-resistant, you can swim in the pool with it, no problem.
 Chlorine and other chemicals can eventually damage your watch if not cleaned off, so be sure to give it a good rinse afterward.

 Baths are a little safer than showering with your watch on since they usually don’t produce as much moisture or water pressure.
 Just make sure you don’t take a hot bath, as that’ll degrade the gaskets just like a hot shower.

-You also still want to avoid using soap or shampoo, as it’ll still get inside the nooks and crannys of your watch and be hard to clean out.
+You also still want to avoid using soap or shampoo, as it’ll still get inside the nooks and crannies of your watch and be hard to cleanout.